If you work within the HVAC industry, you have likely begun noticing many references to EC fans or ECM fans.

 EC motors are efficient:

 DC motors are typically about 30% more efficient than AC motors.
-With EC technology, the benefits of this added efficiency can be reaped without requiring a DC power supply.
+With EC technology, you can reap the benefits of this added efficiency without requiring a DC power supply.
 EC motors are available to work with voltages ranging from 115V to 480V.

 EC fans are easy to control:

-The electronics in the motor act as a VFD, taking the power and throttling it to achieve the required fan speed.
-This means that there is no need for a VFD–it is replaced with a simple speed controller (note, Mainstream has different controllers available, but a speed controller is always included with our EC fan arrays).
+Furthermore, EC fans are easy to control.
+The electronics in the motor act as a VFD, taking power and throttling it to achieve the required fan speed.
+This means that there is no need for a VFD–it is replaced with a simple speed controller.
+Note that Mainstream has different controllers available, but a speed controller is always included with our EC fan arrays.
 All the EC fan requires is power and a control signal.

 EC fans require essentially zero maintenance:

-EC fans will never require replacement belts, shafts, bearings to be greased, or any balancing.
+EC fans will never require replacement belts, shafts, greased bearings, or any balancing.
 In the unlikely event of a fan failure, replacing the fan is as simple as removing four bolts and wiring.
 Replacement EC fans are available in stock, and are small enough and light enough that a replacement typically requires no more than two people for half an hour.